njk-cli/njk/README.md

 ## About

-**njk is in maintenance mode**.
-It was created more than four years ago to help me migrate from Jekyll.
+**njk is no longer maintained**.
+It was created in 2017 as a command line tool to help me migrate from Jekyll.
-It served it's purpose very well but since then, I've migrated almost all of my sites to use other tools and I no longer use njk.
-I've added tests to make sure deps upgrade don't render it useless.
+It served it's purpose well for me, but since then, I've migrated almost all of my sites to use other tools.
+And for all those repositories using it as a library along with nunjucks and express, 🫡

 ## Install